Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 }
 ```

-Two alert types need additional information, Application Insights and Log Analytics.
+Thre alert types need additional information, Application Insights, Log Alerts V2 and Log Analytics.
 This information is defined by the object value of the `Context` property:

 ### Application Insights specific context